AvrilOpenCFSD/LIB_Concurrent_IO_Server/README.md

-# Avril - LIBRARY Template For Concurrent Input Output Server In Full Stack Development.
+# LIBRARY Template For Avril Open Concurrent IO Server In Full Stack Development.
-## Concurrent Server Boxed with Inputs and Outputs, Launchs a do thread for each praise event id.
+## Concurrent Server Boxed with Inputs and Outputs, Launchs a do thread for each praise.

 ### C# .NET Console.